jonbellah/jonbellah.com/src/pages/posts/2017-08-01-react-error-boundaries/index.md

 Second, our `render()` method is a pretty straightforward passthrough.
 If the `hasError` state is false, we return `this.props.children`, which would be everything between our `<ErrorBoundary></ErrorBoundary>` wrapper.

 If the `hasError` state is true, we just return an error message.
-Otherwise, we just pass the children through and render as usual.

 To implement an error boundary, all you need to do is wrap your component with the newly created `ErrorBoundary` component like so: